Marion Franklin student accused of bringing gun to school

-COLUMBUS (WCMH) — A Marion Franklin student was arrested Wednesday after police say he brought a loaded handgun to school.
+COLUMBUS (WCMH) — A Marion Franklin student was arrested Wednesday after police say he brought a handgun and ammunition to school.

 According to Columbus police, a Marion Franklin Safety and Security officer was alerted to someone smoking marijuana in a school bathroom.
 The student, 18-year-old Waki Malik Bryant, was stopped outside the bathroom.